openwebdocs/owd-website/pages/content/reports/2022/index.md

 ## Looking forward to 2023

 In 2023, OWD is excited to continue to work very closely with Mozilla on MDN Web Docs.
 At the end of 2022, Mozilla and OWD created a [shared and open roadmap](https://github.com/orgs/mdn/projects/26/) for ongoing and planned work.
-With the help of this tool, the Open Web Docs team will collaborate actively and give direct input even more on MDN’s information architecture, compatibility data, content structures, code examples, and other changes coming impacting all sections of the MDN Web Docs site.
+The new shared roadmap will foster an even more active collaboration between OWD, Mozilla, and the rest of the MDN Web Docs community.
+It will also create more opportunities for OWD to provide inputs on crucial topics such as: MDN's information architecture, compatibility data, code example, and other changes coming impacting all sections of the MDN Web Docs site.

 Within Open Web Docs’ Steering Committee we will continue to plan and execute projects on a quarterly basis.
 We’re inviting all of our partners for another year of supporting web platform documentation for the benefit of web developers & designers worldwide.
 We also aim to strengthen our collaborations with existing initiatives like continuing to support Interop and working with the [W3C WebDX Community Group](https://www.w3.org/community/webdx/) to improve the general developer experience for people developing for the web.